 - Know the ROI.
 You will most likely be relying on an influencer’s owned channels to host content and the resulting engagement.
-Make sure you have data access or a reporting cadence established so you can attribute every new follower, hashtag, site visit, or purchase to your campaign.
+Make sure you have data access or a reporting cadence established so you can attribute every new follower, hashtag, site visit, or purchase to your influencer marketing campaign.

-Hopefully now you should be able to identify the platform where your audience engages, research the influencers making the most impact, and understand how influencer marketing can be a win for your brand.
+Hopefully, now you should be able to identify the platform where your audience engages, research the influencers making the most impact, and understand how influencer marketing can be a win for your brand.

 Fill out the form to get a demo of our social influencer hub.